-Assessment in the Home

-Parlevliet and coworkers described a model where a nurse performed CGA on 50 patients on dialysis who were aged 65 years or older [26].
-After completing a medical record review-based screening and sending questionnaires to be filled out by the patient and primary caregiver, the nurse then visited the patient's home and completed the CGA.
-Approximately 33% were found to be malnourished and 25% were depressed and/ or in pain.
+Assessment in the home: Parlevliet and coworkers described a model where a nurse performed CGA on 50 patients on dialysis who were age ≥65 years.
+After completing a chart review-based screening and sending questionnaires to be filled out by the patient and primary caregiver, the nurse then visited the patient's home and completed the CGA.
+Approximately 33% were found to be malnourished and 25% were depressed and/or in pain.
 Almost 60% had at least one IADL impairment.
-This model, while time-consuming, has the advantage of not requiring a geriatrician, but may not be feasible for people who do not live close to the office and do not have caregivers who can assist with the completion of forms.
+This model, while time consuming, has the advantage of not requiring a geriatrician, but may not be feasible for people who do not live close to the office and do not have caregivers who can assist with the completion of forms [26].